 Led by Duy Hua, university distinguished professor of chemistry

 The proteolytic network is dysfunctional in tumors, contributing to tumor survival, angiogenesis, invasion and, in pancreatic cancer, to desmoplasia.
 In order to enhance the efficacy of chemotherapy against pancreatic cancer, this center will develop novel combination drug therapies comprised of protease blockers for ADAM 10 and cathepsin B, together with either FDA-approved pancreatic cancer drugs or chemical variations of FDA-approved drugs.

-Led by Nicholas Wallace, assistant professor of biology
+Led by Nicholas Wallace, associate professor of biology

 In-Vivo Testing and MRI

 The collaboration will evaluate tumor growth with classic methods as well as with ultra-high-field magnetic resonance imaging (MRI) in K-State's Chemistry Core Instrumentation Facility.
 Advanced MRI methods will enable to quantify the growth of tumor and stromal regions, (micro)metastases and (micro)vasculature in response to chemotherapy.